nkchan/sls-py-monitor-v2/sls-dir/README.md

-# How to this dir used Serverless
+# How to this directory used Serverless
 ## Overview